 - Bandage/Dressing Changes: Your incision will be covered with a dry bandage/dressing.
 Change it as instructed.
-If your bandage becomes soaked with blood or shows fluid drainage to the outside of the bandage, reinforce the bandage with additional bandage/dressing pads, secure with tape, and apply gentle pressure to the area. - Wearing compression stockings reduces the risk of blood clots after surgery. - Driving: Do NOT drive until your doctor says it is okay to drive again. - Eating a healthy diet with fruits, vegetables, grains and meat/protein supports healing.
-Drinking plenty of water or fluids also supports healing. - Lying down: Do NOT place pillows underneath your knee.
-If needed, use multiple pillows under your entire leg and foot to reduce swelling.
+If your bandage becomes soaked with blood or shows fluid drainage to the outside of the bandage, reinforce the bandage with additional bandage/dressing pads, secure with tape, and apply gentle pressure to the area. - Wearing compression stockings reduces the risk of blood clots after surgery. - Driving: Do NOT drive until your doctor says it is okay to drive again. - Eating a healthy diet with fruits, vegetables, grains, and meat/protein supports healing.
+Drinking plenty of water or fluids also supports healing. - Lying down: Place a pillow between your legs when you turn on your side.